Today • Islamic Date -

 Outdated curriculums

-What this means is that even if MENA children do complete education, they many not have the skills beyond academics to get a job.
+What this means is that even if MENA children do complete education, they may not have the skills beyond academics to get a job.
 As of 2019, just over 25% of young people (aged 15 to 24) were unemployed.
 This is one of the highest rates in the world.

 What is causing issues relating to education in the Middle East?

-This can be attributed to several factors, but one of the biggest is ongoing political instability and conflict in the area.
+This can be attributed to several factors, but one of the biggest issues is ongoing political instability and conflict in the area.
 Palestine, Yemen, Iraq, Libya, and Syria have seen some of the worst warfare in modern history, with swathes of services such as education having to take a backseat due to internal displacement and deadly crossfire between sides.

 Donate to our education appeal today

-You can support a child in the Middle East to gain access to a meaningful education and build a positive future for themselves by donating to our education appeal.
+You can support a child in the Middle East to gain access to a meaningful education and build a positive future for themselves by donating to our education appeal

 Such a donation will not only change a young person’s life, but you will also be rewarded by Allah (SWT) for your act of Sadaqah Jariyah for the rest of your years, and long after you have passed.
 This is because education is the gift that keeps on giving.

 Please give what you can and help us reach children who aren’t in school and who are being denied the opportunity to escape a life of poverty.
+Donate to child education today.

 We are a faith-based British international charity that provides help to people who are victims of natural disasters or conflict or suffering from poverty, hunger, disease, homelessness, injustice, deprivation or lack of skills and economic opportunities.

-020 7377 4200
+020 7377 4200 | 020 7870 1602